mofoshow/Trello-Board-Clone/README.md

 This project is a work in progress.

 Current features: <br />
+Ability to create multiple boards.<br />
-Ability to create multiple lists.<br />
+Ability to create multiple lists within individual boards.<br />
 Ability to create multiple tickets within individual lists.<br />
 Ability to remove individual tickets and full lists<br />
 Drag and drop tickets from one list to another.<br />
-Local Storage Implimentation.
+Local Storage Implimentation.<br />

-Soon to be implimented:<br />
-React Router to allow multiple boards,<br />
+React Router implimentations that allows viewing of seperate boards